woocommerce/woocommerce-rest-api-docs/source/includes/wp-api-v1/_webhooks.md

 # Webhooks #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate webhooks.
+This section lists all API endpoints that can be used to create, edit, or otherwise manipulate webhooks.

 Webhooks can be managed via the WooCommerce settings screen or by using the REST API endpoints.
-The `WC_Webhook` class manages all data storage and retrieval of the custom post type, as well as enqueuing webhook actions and processing/delivering/logging the webhook.
-On `woocommerce_init`, active webhooks are loaded and their associated hooks are added.
+The `WC_Webhook` class manages all data storage and retrieval of the webhook custom post type, as well as enqueuing webhook actions and processing/delivering/logging webhooks.
+On `woocommerce_init`, active webhooks are loaded.

 Each webhook has: